 There are no standard opioid tapering schedules that are suitable for all patients.
 Good clinical practice dictates a patient-specific plan to taper the dose of the opioid gradually.
 For patients on oxycodone and aspirin tablets who are physically opioid-dependent, initiate the taper by a small enough increment (e.g., no greater than 10% to 25% of the total daily dose) to avoid withdrawal symptoms, and proceed with dose lowering at an interval of every 2 to 4 weeks.
 Patients who have been taking opioids for briefer periods of time may tolerate a more rapid taper.

-When managing patients taking opioid analgesics, particularly those who have been treated for a long duration and/or with high doses for chronic pain, ensure that a multimodal approach to pain management, including mental health support (if needed), is in place prior to initiating an opioid analgesic taper.
+When managing patients taking opioid analgesics, particularly those who have been treated for an extended period of time and/or with high doses for chronic pain, ensure that a multimodal approach to pain management, including mental health support (if needed), is in place prior to initiating an opioid analgesic taper.
 A multimodal approach to pain management may optimize the treatment of chronic pain, as well as assist with the successful tapering of the opioid analgesic (see WARNINGS; Withdrawal, DRUG ABUSE AND DEPENDENCE).

 Oxycodone and aspirin tablets contain oxycodone, a Schedule II controlled substance.